-We’re on a mission to give the world the opportunity to catch truly monsterous redfish.
+We’re on a mission to give the world the opportunity to catch truly monstrous redfish.
 And there is no better place to catch giant redfish than Louisiana!

-Let Gregg Arnold and his team of expert, licensed captains introduce you to this region’s incredible fishing for monster redfish, huge black drum and gator-sized speckled trout.
+Let Gregg Arnold and his team of expert captains introduce you to this region’s incredible fishing for monster redfish, huge black drum, and gator-sized speckled trout.

 In the past 12 months, I have caught 3 fish over 50 pounds, 5 fish over 40 pounds, 53 fish over 30 pounds, and 300+ fish over 20 pounds.

-My anglers have also accounted for several state records, including Bob Stafford’s 37.8lb redfish, a 41.1lb red caught by Conway (which was also Louisiana’s 2005 Fish-of-the-Year), Tony Kirk’s state record Sheepshead of almost 8 lbs, and Tom Stevenson’s new state fly record Black drum of 56lb (Louisiana’s 2006 Fish-of-the-Year).
+My anglers have also accounted for several state records, including Bob Stafford’s 37.8lb redfish, a 41.1lb red caught by Conway, Tony Kirk’s state record Sheepshead of almost 8 lbs, and Tom Stevenson’s new state fly record Black drum of 56lb.

 Some people gauge the day by the number of fish caught.
 I gauge the day based on the pounds of fish caught and released.
-When I boat 6 to 8 fish that add up to 200 pounds in a single day of redfishing, I’m on ’em.
+When I boat 6 to 8 fish that add up to 200 pounds in a single day of fishing.

-I provide all the gear: rods, reels, flies and leaders.
-I encourage you to leave your equipment at home because of the hassle of flying and checking your gear.

-However, if you elect to bring your gear, I will work with you and if necessary, will make suggestions to assure a productive experience (our “What to bring” page has some good starting information).
+I provide all the gear: fishing rods, reels, flies, and leaders.
+I suggest you leave your fishing equipment at home due to the hassle of traveling or checking your gear.
+But, if you elect to bring your rod, I will work with you.
+If necessary, will make suggestions to assure a productive experience.

-We can also provide spinning gear for those who don’t fly-fish.
-In fact, I have, on occasion offered fly fishermen spinning gear to finish the day when conditions prohibited fly fishing.
+We can also provide spinning or baitcasting gear for those who don’t fly fish.
+In fact, I have, on occasion offered the Best Baitcasting Reel for Redfish to finish the day when conditions prohibited fly fishing.

 Every year we receive a number of calls from clients who are looking for a quality fishing experience closer to home.
 Finding the time to plan a weeklong fishing trip these days is next to impossible.

-If you are coming to New Orleans for business and want to get some angling in while you are in town, I can take groups of up to 6 people for a quick trip to Breton Islands, to do some wade fishing for reds, trout, ladyfish, cobia and more.
+If you are coming to New Orleans for business and want to get some angling in while you are in town, I can take groups of up to 6 people for a quick Breton Island wade fishing trip for reds, trout, ladyfish, cobia, and more.